-Education Law § 2801-a 8 NYCRR § 155.17
+Education Law § 2801-a Labor Law § 27-c 8 NYCRR § 155.17 Adopted: 1/21/21 Revised: 1/20/22

 SUBJECT: CARDIAC AUTOMATED EXTERNAL DEFIBRILLATORS (AEDs) IN PUBLIC SCHOOL FACILITIES

 The District will provide and maintain on-site in each instructional school facility functional cardiac automated external defibrillator (AED) equipment as defined in Public Health Law Section 3000-b for use during emergencies.
 Each facility will have sufficient AED equipment available to ensure ready and appropriate access for use during emergencies in quantities and types as deemed by the Commissioner of Education, in consultation with the Commissioner of Health.
 Determination of the quantity and placement of AEDs must be made with consideration of at least the factors described in Commissioner's regulations.
 An instructional school facility means a building or other facility maintained by the District where instruction is provided to students in accordance with its curriculum.